theNewFlesh/hidebound/sphinx/intro.rst

 generates file and asset metadata as JSON files within the hidebound/metadata directory.
 Hidebound also copies or moves, depending on the config write mode, valid files and directories into the hidebound/content directory.
-Thus we now have a hidebound directory that looks like this (unmentioned assets are collapsed behind the ellipses):
+Hidebound/content and hidebound/metadata are both staging directories used for generating a valid ephemeral database.
+We now have a hidebound directory that looks like this (unmentioned assets are collapsed behind the ellipses):

 ::